 The extraction was strange.
 The team seemed too large and very disorganized.
 Not what Al expected from professional ‘runners.

-In a full panic, Al ran away from the team, turned a corner and stood face-to-face with the Corp Sec guy.
+In a full panic, Al ran away from the teams, turned a corner and stood face-to-face with the Corp Sec guy.

 “I told you to leave it alone,” and he leveled his Browning Max Power at Al.